This is the latest court report for Kings and West Hants counties.

 Possession for purpose of trafficking

-Danielle Vanessa Smith, 35, of Coldbrook, has been fined and sentenced to probation for unlawfully possessing hydromorphone for the purpose of trafficking.
+Spencer Carmen Waye, 20, of Wolfville, has been handed a conditional discharge with probation for unlawfully possessing cannabis marijuana for the purpose of trafficking.